DaarkDev/thesimpledictionary-words/soyical.md

 Definition: Someone who can accurately fit in one or more stereotypes.
 Their behavior is usually very typical for their kind, and will often posess other "soy" traits.

+Definition(*2*): Something or someone that relates or pertains to a "soy" trait.

 Roots: "typical" and the root "soy".
 This is because they are very stereo-typical.